Oneflow-Inc/oneflow-documentation/en/docs/cookies/global_tensor.md

 - `RANK`：集群内所有机器下的进程编号；
 - `LOCAL_RANK`：单个机器内的进程编号；

-- `MASTER_ADDR`：the IP of Machine 0 that is trained on multiple machines;
+- `MASTER_ADDR`：the IP of Machine 0 under multiple-machine training;
-- `MASTER_PORT`：the monitor port of Machine 0 that is trained on multiple machines, and this port shouldn’t conflict with the occupied ports;
+- `MASTER_PORT`：the listening port of Machine 0 under multiple-machine training, and this port shouldn’t conflict with the occupied ports;
-- `WORLD_SIZE`: the number of computing device in the whole cluster.
+- `WORLD_SIZE`: the number of computing devices in the whole cluster.
 Because it’s still not feasible to configure different number of GPUs on each device, the `WORLD_SIZE` equals the machine numbers multiplies the GPU numbers on each machine.
 In the previous case, we [create the global tensor](#global-tensor_2) in single machine 2 GPUs environment, so the `WORLD_SIZE=2`;
 - `RANK`：the process ID of all devices in the whole cluster;
 - `LOCAL_RANK`：the process ID of single device;